-Do you think you might have ADHD?
+Do you think you might have ADHD or Autism?

 ADHD affects approximately 6-9% of all Australians, perhaps you just might.